 Legal Action After a Dog Bite

 Laws surrounding dog bites vary depending on where you live.
 You will want to contact an attorney to help you navigate the legal complexities surrounding a dog bite incident.
-A personal injury lawyer will have your best interest in this situation.
+An injury lawyer will have your best interest in this situation.

 At this point, you will also want to thoroughly document your experience.
 Take photographs of your injury.
 Consult your doctor if you need guidance on the safest way to do so, especially if you have to pull back bandages.
 Take photos of all your wounds and the location where the bite occurred.
 If any clothing became torn or bloodstained during the incident, photograph it as well.